cirosantilli/linux-cheat/net/index.md

 - `-t`

-    Show only tcp
+    Show only TCP

 - `-u`

-    Show only udp
+    Show only UDP

 - `-x`